sdpython/mlprodict/_doc/sphinxdoc/source/onnx.rst

 The model are tested through simple problems using the Iris dataset.
 The datasets is split into train test datasets.
+Function :func:`find_suitable_problem
+<mlprodict.onnxrt.validate.find_suitable_problem>` gives
+the list of problem every :epkg:`scikit-learn` is tested on.
+The main ones are the following:

 * *bin-class*: binary classification,
 * *multi-class*: multi-class classification,
 * *regression*: regression,
+* *cluster*: clutering,
+* *outlier*: outlier detection,
 * *num-transform*: no label, only numerical features

-The following table tracks what is available, what is working.
+Next table tracks what is available, what is working and some indication about the cause of the error if it does not work.

 .. runpython::
     :showcode: